 How will the Desk communicate operation results?

-After the completion of a reverse repo operation, the Desk publishes a summary of the results that provides the total amount submitted, total amount accepted, and the award rate.
-On a quarterly basis and on a quarterly lag, additional details on propositions accepted by counterparty type are made available on the Reverse Repo operational results page.
+After the completion of a reverse repo operation, the Desk publishes a summary of results that provides the total amount submitted, total amount accepted, and the award rate.

-Section 11 of the Federal Reserve Act, as amended by section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, requires that detailed operational results, including counterparty names, be released two years after each quarterly transaction period.
-These will be available here.
+In addition, Section 11 of the Federal Reserve Act, as amended by section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, requires that Historical Transaction Data operational results be released two years after each quarterly transaction period.